Edward Badham: The Alice McKenzie murder

 On 17 July 1889, Sgt.
 Badham was again on duty in the vicinity of Castle Alley as he was inspecting the various constables patrolling the area that evening.
 Just a few moments after he had spoken with P.C.
 Walter Andrews, 272H, at around 12.48am, Badham heard Andrews' police whistle blow twice.
 Badham rushed back to Castle Alley, where Andrews had just discovered the lifeless, but still-warm, body of Alice Mackenzie.
 Badham then enlisted the aid of two nearby constables to search the area and fetch a doctor.

-Once again, just as he had done with Chapman, Sgt.
+Once again, just as he had done with Chapman and probably Mary Kelly, Sgt.
 Badham conveyed the body via the police ambulance to the Whitechapel mortuary.

 That day, he submitted the following police report (MEPO 3/140 f.
 272–273):

 Commercial Street Station - Metropolitan Police - H Division - 17 July 1889.

 I beg to report that about 12.48 am 17th inst.
 I visited PC272H Walter Andrews in Castle Alley, Whitechapel.
 He being on the Beat No. 11 on the 4th Section.
 I said to him alright he replied alright Sergeant.
 I then left him and went to visit another P.C. on an adjoining beat.
 I had only got about 150 yards from P.C.272H when I heard a whistle blow twice.

 I rushed to the bottom of Castle Alley and heard P.C.
 272H say come on quick he ran up the alley, and I followed, and on the pavement closer to two vans on the right side of the footway I saw a woman laying on her right side with her clothes half up to her waist exposing her abdomen.
 I also noticed a quantity of blood under her head on the footway.
 The P.C. said here's another murder.
 I directed the P.C. not to leave the body or let anyone touch it until the Dr. arrived.
 The P.C. said it's quite warm as he touched her.

 I got the assistance of P.C.
 101H here and P.C.
 423 Allen.
 The former P.C.
 I directed to search the place and sent P.C.
 423 for the Doctor, and Inspr. on duty, and upon his return to make search.
 Other Constables arrived shortly afterwards, also the Local Inspr.
 Mr. Reid C.I.D.
 I also hailed a passing cab and acquainted the Superintendent of what had taken place.
 Several men were drafted in different directions to make enquiries at Lodging Houses and Coffee Houses to see if any suspicious man had recently entered them.